FahadIqbal1122/Rent-Rover/README.md

 ### **_Future Updates_**

-#### subscribers will be able to display their properties to sell or rent.
+#### subscribers will be able to display their properties to sell or rent with payment gateway.

 ---